Read throughout this article and find out important details about a through-the-wall air conditioner. Keep reading!

 BTU or British Thermal Units

 A BTU is the amount of thermal energy (heat) needed to raise the temperature of an lb. of water by a degree Fahrenheit.
-Be wary that most of the time in terms of AC units, BTU numbers are short for BTUs divided by hour.
+Be wary that most of the time, BTU numbers are short for BTUs divided by the hour into AC units.

 It is recommended that you might need an AC with almost BTUs of cooling for every square foot.
-Also, it is important to realize that buildings having high ceilings, multiple people, and many heat-producing machines need more cooling.
+It is also important to realize that buildings with high ceilings, multiple people, and many heat-producing machines need more cooling.

 In the case of buildings that house more than two people, you can add about 600 BTU for every additional person.
 The kitchen might need an additional 4000 BTU.
 But, for shady or sunny locations, you can increase or decrease the total BTUs by almost 10%.

 Through-the-wall air conditioners are not restricted by the size of the windows, as are the window units.
-Nevertheless, you should have, or you need to create a hole all the way through the wall, which would at least fit your desired unit’s wall sleeve.
+Nevertheless, it would help if you had, or you need to create a hole all the way through the wall, which would at least fit your desired unit’s wall sleeve.
 Good to know that most units of the same cooling power would fit in the same openings.
-Most air conditioners are about 25 inches wide, 15 inches high and 20 inches deep.
+Most air conditioners are about 25 inches wide, 15 inches high, and 20 inches deep.

 EER Rating or Energy Efficiency is a standard efficiency rating intended for all air conditioners.
 This rating is calculated by taking the cooling capacity per hour, then dividing it by the energy required per hour.
 This tells you how much energy you might need to pay to get a given amount of cooling.